OpenCamp-cc/opencamp.cc/content/_index.md

 ## Challenging

-Unlike traditional schools where you are taught by lecturers, we adopt a flipped classroom model at open camp.
-Each week, you will be reviewing new materials, sharing your findings with peers, and work on assignments that will be peer-reviewed and also reviewed by the instructors.
+open camp adopts a flipped classroom learning model.
+Each week, you will be reviewing assigned materials, sharing your findings with peers before working on challenging assignments that will be peer-reviewed and graded by the instructors.

 <--->